Acorn

 Acorns of the willow oak in South Carolina (from small to large, counterclockwise from center): Q. phellos (willow oak), Q. falcata (southern red oak; top right), Q. alba (white oak), and Q. coccinea (scarlet oak).
 Scale bar at upper right is 1 cm.

 Diagram of the anatomy of an acorn: A.) Cupule B.) Pericarp (fruit wall) C.) Seed coat (testa) D.) Cotyledons (2) E.) Plumule F.) Radicle G.) Remains of style.
 Together D., E., and F. make up the embryo.

-The acorn is the nut of the oaks and their close relatives (genera Quercus, Notholithocarpus and Lithocarpus, in the family Fagaceae).
+The acorn is the nut of the oaks and their close relatives (genera Quercus, Notholithocarpus and Lithocarpus, in the family Fagaceae); alternatively known as glans.
 It usually contains a seedling surrounded by two cotyledons (seedling leaves), enclosed in a tough shell known as the pericarp, and borne in a cup-shaped cupule.
-Acorns are 1–6 cm long and 0.8–4 cm on the fat side.
 Acorns take between 5 and 24 months (depending on the species) to mature; see the list of Quercus species for details of oak classification, in which acorn morphology and phenology are important factors.

 Etymology

 The word acorn (earlier akerne, and acharn) is related to the Gothic name akran, which had the sense of "fruit of the unenclosed land".
 The word was applied to the most important forest produce, that of the oak.
 Chaucer spoke of "achornes of okes" in the 14th century.
 By degrees, popular etymology connected the word both with "corn" and "oak-horn", and the spelling changed accordingly.
 The current spelling (emerged c.
 15th–16th century) derives from association with ac (Old English: "oak") + corn.
+The Latin glans as found in many literature regarding it originally applies to any nut is the root of several Romance words for the acorn (the French gland, Catalan gla, Italian ghianda) cognate to Greek βάλανος, which also extends to the vascular penile tip from similarity in shape.

 Ecology

-Ponies eating acorns.
+Horses eating acorns.
 Acorns can cause painful death in equines, especially if eaten in excess.